MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/hyperv_container.md

     + FullyQualifiedErrorId : NoProcessFoundForGivenName,Microsoft.PowerShell.Commands.GetProcessCommand
 ```

-Finally, on the host, the `vmwp` process is visible, which is the running virtual machine that is encapsulating the running container and protecting the running processes form the host operating system.
+Finally, on the host, the `vmwp` process is visible, which is the running virtual machine that is encapsulating the running container and protecting the running processes from the host operating system.

 ```none
 get-process -Name vmwp